ErikEJ/SqlQueryStress/README.md

 ## High DPI issue

-The font may look strange on high DPI screens, use [this tip](https://github.com/ErikEJ/SqlQueryStress/issues/143) to fix it.
+**Note:** High DPI scaling is natively supported in newer versions.
+If you are using an older version and the font looks strange, use [this tip](https://github.com/ErikEJ/SqlQueryStress/issues/143) to fix it.